EmanuelCostaS/GenVista/README.md

 ---

-This Unity project provides a framework for generating **synthetic image datasets** specifically tailored for **obstacle detection in aerial environments**.
-Designed with machine learning applications in mind, it facilitates the creation of diverse visual data to train robust computer vision models, such as those used in autonomous drone navigation.
+This Unity project provides a framework for generating **synthetic image datasets** that can be used for, but not limited to, diverse computer vision tasks on aerial environment and simulations.
+Designed with machine learning applications in mind, it facilitates the creation of diverse visual data to train robust computer vision models, such as those used in aerial navigation.

 ## Why use this project?